jearly/al-arm-templates/threat-manager/shared_vhd/README.md

 #### Deployment Parameters:
 ```
 storageAccountName: (Storage account where the Threat Manager VM will be deployed)
-blobContainerName: (Blob container to deploy Alert Logic Threat Manager)
+blobContainerName: (Blob container to deploy Threat Manager)
 osDiskVhdUri: (Link to Alert Logic Threat Manager VHD)
-adminUsername: (admin username for the VM)
+availabilitySetName: (Name of new Threat Manager Availability Set)
-adminPassword: (admin password for the VM)
+numberOfInstances: (Number of Threat Manager instances to deploy)
-vmName: (name of the newly created virtual machine)
+vmName: (Name of the newly created virtual machine(s))
-existingVirtualNetworkName: (Name of existing Virtual Network)
+virtualNetworkName: (Name of existing Virtual Network)
-existingVirtualNetworkResourceGroup: (Name of the resource group containing your existing Virtual Network)
+virtualNetworkResourceGroup: (Name of the resource group containing your existing Virtual Network)
 virtualNicName: (Unique name for Virtual Network Interface)
 publicNicName: (Unique name for Public Network Interface)
 subnetName: (Existing subnet within your selected virtual network.
 If you are creating a new Virtual Network, this name can be unique.)